tha0pham/note-app/README.md

 Before you begin ensure you have met the following requirements:
 * You have installed git version 2.22 or higher (https://git-scm.com/downloads)
 * You have installed python version 3.6 or higher (https://www.python.org/downloads/)
+* You have installed SQLite (version 3 / SQLite3) (https://www.sqlite.org/download.html)
 * You have installed Flask web framework
-* You have installed SQLite (version 3 / SQLite3) (https://www.sqlite.org/download.html)
-* You have installed wtforms, Flask-WTF, and email_validator
+* You have installed wtforms, Flask-WTF, email_validator, and bcrypt

 ## Installing Note App

-To install Note App, follow these steps:
+To run Note App locally, follow these steps:

 In terminal type the following commands: